 - Emergency procedures—Implement procedures to follow, including first-aid treatment and handling serious injuries, fires or other disasters.

-- Motivation—Keep employees interested and continually involved in loss control efforts.
+- Motivation—Keep employees and volunteers interested and continually involved in loss control efforts.
 This can include a safety committee, posters, handouts, incentive programs, etc.

 A loss control program, once designed and implemented, should be evaluated periodically to ensure its effectiveness.
 New techniques must be adopted to keep the program alive, growing and effective.